-One of the most under utilized tax strategies by small business owners is the use of a Health Savings Account (“HSA”), and its critical that taxpayers consider their options when purchasing insurance during the Enrollment Period (November 15th to February 15th).
+One of the most under utilized tax strategies by small business owners is the use of a Health Savings Account (“HSA”).
+It’s a fantastic tax savings strategy as well as a powerful tool to help pay for current and future health care costs.
+Everyone should at least consider the HSA as an option when purchasing insurance during the Enrollment Period (November 1st to January 31st).

-HSA plans are still alive and well under Obama Care as a tax-favored savings account combined with a qualifying high-deductible health insurance plan.
-It allows taxpayers to get a tax deduction for their health care expenses on the front page of their tax returns, the unused portions grow tax free, distributions are tax-free for health care expenses, and if you don’t use it for health care, you can use it like a typical IRA after 59 and ½.
+Essentially, the HSA is much like an IRA and operates as a tax-favored savings account for health care.
+The only requirement to qualify for one of these amazing accounts is that you have a qualifying high-deductible health insurance plan.
+Once a you have the proper insurance, the HSA contribution is a deduction on the front page of a taxpayer’s Form 1040, and account grows tax free, while distributions can begin immediately and are tax-free for health care expenses.
+If you don’t use the saved money for health care, you can use it like a typical IRA after age 59 ½.

 These little gems are amazing.
 Get a tax deduction, the money grows tax free, and comes out tax free for almost any medical expense…you can even self-direct your HSA and buy that cute little piece of real estate at auction down the street- Unbelievable!!
 To know what medical expenses qualify under an HSA, check out the LONG LIST in IRS Publication 502.

-The only catch: in order to get a deduction during 2015, you have to have a high-deductible health insurance policy (“HDHP”) in place before the Enrollment Period is over (there are options during 2015 to get an HSA plan if you have a “Qualifying Event”- a whole other topic.
-Visit www.healthcare.gov for more information).
+PLAN NOW for 2016!!!
+Again, the only catch to qualify for the HSA and get a deduction during 2016, is that you have a high-deductible health insurance policy (“HDHP”) in place before the Enrollment Period is over on January 31st.
+Yes, there are options during 2015 to get a proper insurance plan, but they are very limited and you must have a “Qualifying Event”, which is a whole other topic and beyond the scope of this article.
+Visit www.healthcare.gov for more information.

 — You save on taxes.
 Not only are HSAs pretax accounts, but contributions to them are deductible from your gross pay amount on the front page of your tax return, potentially putting you into a lower tax bracket.